RTXteam/RTX/notes/arax-maintenance-sop.md

 7. `git fetch origin`
 8. `git checkout issue-XXX`
 9. `git pull origin issue-XXX`
-10. Run the unit tests, using your updated code: `cd code/ARAX && pytest -v --cache-clear`<br />
+10. Run all the pytests, using your updated code: `cd code/ARAX && pytest -v --cache-clear`<br />
 All 153 standard ARAX unit tests should pass, when run in the `arax.nats.io/beta` devarea.
 11. Next is to run the example queries, using your updated code.
 You will need to restart ARAX.
 Exit out of the shell session for user `rt`,